The best vans on the market for 2021

-There is a choice of roof heights, load areas and vehicle dimensions to enable buyers to pick the perfect combination for their needs.
+There’s a choice of roof heights, load areas and vehicle dimensions to enable buyers to pick the perfect combination for their needs.

-Sprinters also have Mercedes PRO connect – a real-time vehicle monitoring software that connects drivers and businesses to raise efficiency, increase security and improve safety.
+Sprinters also have Mercedes PRO connect – real-time vehicle monitoring software that connects drivers and businesses to raise efficiency, increase security and improve safety.

 Active Brake Assist, Crosswind Assist, Attention Assist and an Emergency Call System are on a long list of safety and security features.

-Peugeot’s beast is easy to drive, responsive and has plenty of room for three passengers in the cab.
+It’s easy to drive, responsive and has plenty of room for three passengers in the cab.

 Depending on the model you choose, you can enjoy cruise control, air conditioning, rear parking sensors and 5-inch colour touchscreen with DAB radio and integrated satellite navigation.